- Home >

 The Olympic rings symbolize unity among the five continents, representing athletes from around the world coming together in competition.
 The Olympic flame signifies the spirit of the Games, embodying peace and friendship.
 Meanwhile, "The Big Apple" refers to New York City, a nickname that originated in the 1920s, highlighting its vibrant culture and significance in the jazz scene.
 Other cities have similarly intriguing nicknames, often reflecting their history, geography, or notable characteristics that capture their unique identities.

-The Symbolism Behind the Olympic Rings and Flame
+The Symbolism of the Olympic Rings